What is a certified check?

 At this time, Huntington only offers cashier's checks and does not offer certified checks.
 Learn more about how to order checks online, by phone, or at a branch.
 Contact your local Huntington branch to learn more about services offered near you.

-Fees for a Certified Check
+Fees for a certified check

 There are fees associated with certified checks.
 Like other types of fees, the fee can vary widely from bank to bank.
 You can find this information in the bank’s fee schedule or ask a customer service agent.